 One of the biggest headaches is, without a doubt, poor audio quality.
 If you're working with a recording full of background chatter, a speaker who's too far from the mic, or just general muffled sound, the AI is going to have a tough time.
 It’s only as good as what it can hear.

 Before I even think about transcribing, my first step is always to clean up the source file.
 You can use a free tool like Audacity to work some real magic.
-Running a simple noise reduction filter can be the difference between a garbled mess and a transcript that's 90% of the way there.
+Running a simple noise reduction filter can turn a garbled recording into a much clearer, more accurate transcript.

 Handling Different Accents and Languages